kprevas/ronin/Aardvark-in-Ronin.md

 ## `vark deps`
 Ensures that all third-party dependency jars are up to date.
 Ronin uses [Ivy][2] to manage dependencies.
 If you need to use a third-party dependency that Ronin doesn't normally use, the easiest way to do so is to modify the `ivy.xml` file in the root of your Ronin app.  `vark deps` is run automatically before the other targets listed here, so there's normally no need to run it explicitly.

+## `vark console`
+Launches a client to connect to the [admin console](Admin-Console.html).

+`vark console -port [portNumber] -username [username] -password [password]` will connect with the settings provided.
+If any of the three arguments are missing, the default (port 8022, username "admin", password "password") will be used.

    [1]: http://vark.github.com
    [2]: http://ant.apache.org/ivy/